christophrumpel/stitcher.io/src/data/blog/2018-03-15-phpstorm-tips-for-power-users.md

 ## Code templates

-You can change almost every template of auto-generated code in `Settings > Editor > File and Code Templates` For example: generate getters and setters without docblocks, generated test function and more.
+You can change almost every template of auto-generated code in `Settings > Editor > File and Code Templates` For example: generate getters and setters without docblocks, generate test functions in another format and others.

 ![-](/img/blog/phpstorm-power-users/code-templates.png)

 ## String actions

-By pressing `alt + enter` (`Show Intention Actions`) when on a string, you'll get multiple useful actions.
+When pressing `alt + enter` (`Show Intention Actions`) on a string, you'll get multiple useful actions.
 Things like `replace quotes` to toggle between single- and double quotes, `split string` to.. split the string, and more.